pyTooling/sphinx-reports/doc/CodeCov/index.rst

       :columns: 6

       The :rst:dir:`report:code-coverage` directive generates a code coverage report summary table.
-The code coverage report file(s) need to be configured in Sphinx's ``conf.py`` for pre-analysis and data aggregation (see below for details).
+The code coverage report file(s) need to be configured in Sphinx's ``conf.py`` for pre-analysis and data aggregation (:ref:`see below <CODECOV/Config>` for details).
 This also allows the directive to supports multiple code coverage reports per Sphinx documentation.
 Each code coverage report is referenced by the :rst:dir:`packageid <report:code-coverage:packageid>` option, which matches the dictionary key used in the configuration file.

       .. rubric:: Minimal Example